 - During dry spells, watering plants every week is a must (it reduces the risk of bolting as well as nourishing your beets).
 It might help to apply a high nitrogen fertilizer and water this in.

 - At harvest, lift a few alternate roots by gathering the base of the stems and twisting, or lift with a fork.
 Although especially tender if harvested young, they are fine eaten when the size of a tennis ball or smaller.

-If you're learning how to grow parsley, seeds can be sown indoors from August to March in cells or plug trays, or in pots.
-Parsley seeds are slow to germinate, taking around six weeks, so make sure growing conditions are warm.
-Lightly cover the seed with more compost and keep moist.
+To grow parsley with real staying power, sow seeds indoors from August to March in cells or plug trays, or in pots.
+It is slow to germinate, taking six weeks, so make sure growing conditions are warm.
+Lightly cover with more compost and keep moist.
 Grow on in cooler conditions and plant out when the last frosts are over, after hardening off for 10 days.

-Parsley is one of the best low maintenance plants – just watch out for carrot root fly.
-It helps to cover early sowings with a cloche, and to use garlic and onions as companion planting options to deter pests.
-Celery leaf miner can also be a problem, so grow under horticultural fleece or mesh.
+Parsley is one of the best low maintenance plants you can grow.
+Just cover sowings with a cloche, and use garlic and onions as companion planting options to deter pests like carrot root fly.
+Celery leaf miner can also be a problem, so grow under horticultural fleece or mesh for the best results.

-Once more of the plant is showing above soil level, you can ‘blanch’ your leeks to improve the flavour.
+Once more of each leek plant is showing above soil level, you can ‘blanch’ your leeks to improve the flavour.
 Draw the soil up the stem as it grows, or tie cardboard tubes around stems.
 Also, don’t forget to water during long, dry spells and weed regularly.
-Leeks are members of the allium family and are best grown in a place that didn't have onions or garlic the previous year.

 - Sow in August, or plant between August and September, then harvest from October to February.
 This plant is ready to harvest six-eight weeks after sowing.